dominikheinisch/swapi_explorer/README.md

 - Displaying list of fetched files
 - Displaying data from file, `Load more` button
 - Displaying counted data from file, buttons for choose
-- Displaying partially loaded file (file is accessible just after clicking `Fetch`, just access main page again)
+- Displaying partially loaded file (file is accessible immediately after clicking `Fetch`, just access main page again)
 - Using pagination
 - Using async requests (grequest), default 10 requests at a time
 - Using generators for batch of requests processing (batch is saved to file, before fetching next one)